 - import industrial chemicals and reformulate in Australia

 - manufacture industrial chemicals in Australia

-You must register even if someone else is already importing the same (or similar) chemicals.
+- someone else is already importing or manufacturing the same or similar chemicals

 Example of who must register with us